Important Tips and Tricks Regarding your Total Knee Replacement Surgery

-What exactly was done to my knee during my Total Knee Replacement Surgery?
+What Was Done to my Knee During my Total Knee Replacement Surgery?

 A total knee replacement is performed when arthritis or other injury damages the knee making it painful and difficult to complete everyday tasks.
-A doctor will surgically remove any affected parts of the bones that make up the knee and replace it with metal or synthetic implants to allow for pain-free movement.
+A doctor surgically removes any affected parts of the bones that make up the knee.
+Then, they replace them with metal or synthetic implants to allow for pain-free movement.
 Please refer to this link for more details regarding a total knee replacement procedure.

 What is the best position to sleep at night?